How Do You Become a Certified Wellness Coach?

 Experienced instructors are another must-have.
 So much of being a Wellness Coach is about being able to inspire others — to get them excited about the possibility of good health.
 If your instructor has a high level of experience and passion surrounding health and wellness, you’re more likely to be able to pass that enthusiasm on to your own clients when the time comes.

 Finally, nothing beats hands-on experience.
 Programs that incorporate things like role playing and time with practice clients are more effective at preparing students for the real-world challenges they’ll face upon completion.

-Know that you can supplement with additional training if you need to
+Know that you can supplement with additional training if needed

 When doing your research, it’s important to know that every training program offers a different level of certification.
 So be sure to look at how it lines up with your personal goals.
 Is something missing?
 If so, you may be able to find additional opportunities at places like your local community college or the Wellness Council of America website.
 The fact is, with such explosive growth in Wellness Coaching, new certification programs are being added all the time!

 How Long Does it Take to Become a Certified Wellness Coach?